StarPlayrX/bigmac/README.md

 ## 🍟 Special thanks to the following contributors:

-Dosdude1, ASentientBot, BarryKN, JackLukeM, Parrotgeek, Ritchie333, seyoon20087, Netkas, MacVidCards
+Dosdude1, ASentientBot, BarryKN, JackLukeM, Ritchie333, seyoon20087,

+## Unsupported Mac Influencers

+Parrotgeek, Netkas, MacVidCards

 See Credits file for our list of contributors